Flutterwave/Node-v3/documentation/otp.md

 ##  Create Otp

-This describes how to create an otp
+This section describes how to create an OTP.

 ```javascript